-While in Beijing, you will take intensive Chinese language courses, totaling 20 hours of class time per week.
+Students enroll in 14-20 hours of intensive Chinese language courses per week; each student’s level will be determined by a placement exam taken upon arrival.
 Small tutoring sessions are also arranged to provide the opportunity for more individualized language training and practice.
-In addition, you will devote six hours of class time per week to two culture courses taught in English.
-The culture course topics may vary from year to year, with the following being offered in the Fall of 2019:
+In addition, students dedicate three hours of class time per week to each culture course they take.
+The topics of the culture courses, which are taught in English, may vary from year to year; the following were offered in Fall 2019:

 - Chinese Culture with Western Comparisons

 For information on future culture course offerings, please contact Faculty Director, Dr. Mingquan Wang.
 Between the language and culture courses, Tufts in Beijing participants who successfully complete the program can expect to receive a total of 20 Tufts SHUs.

 Be sure to review our academic policies for education abroad and plan accordingly with your academic advisor(s).

 This program is open to Tufts juniors and seniors who meet the general eligibility requirements and who have successfully completed at least Chinese 4 or the equivalent.
 Students from all academic majors are encouraged to apply.
 Students whose native language is Chinese, need to make special arrangements to take non-language courses.